Zhou Guoping

-As of 2017, Zhou has published more than 20 books, some being issued in Japan, Taiwan, Hong Kong and Korea.
-Most of his works are among the best sellers of their own genre.
+As of 2017, Zhou had published more than 20 books, some in Japan, Taiwan, Hong Kong and Korea.

 Biography

 Zhou was born in Shanghai, where he grew up and attended Shanghai High School.
 After he graduated from Peking University in 1967, Zhou worked on a Hunan farm for one and a half years.
 He was later relocated to work in the Tzeyuan town in Guangxi, where he married his first wife, Minzi (Chinese: 敏子).

-Zhou was motivated by the resumption of Gaokao, the Chinese college-entrance exam, and started to pursue higher education.
-In 1978, he left Guangxi and attended the Institute of Philosophy of Chinese Academy of Social Sciences, where he received a masters and a PhD degree.
+In 1978, he left Guangxi and attended the Institute of Philosophy of Chinese Academy of Social Sciences, where he received a masters degree and a PhD.

-In the spring of 1980, Zhou’s first marriage ended.
+In the spring of 1980 Zhou’s first marriage ended.
 He then married Xiang Lingyu (Chinese: 项灵羽).
 When Zhou was 43, he had his first daughter Niuniu (Chinese: 妞妞), who was diagnosed with and died from a rare cancer, Retinoblastoma.
 His second marriage ended soon after Niuniu’s death.

-In September 1997, Zhou started his third marriage with Guo Hong (Chinese: 郭红), who was twenty years younger than him.
-Together they had his second daughter Jiujiu (Chinese: 啾啾).
+In September 1997, Zhou married Guo Hong (Chinese: 郭红), who was twenty years younger than him.
+Together they had a daughter, Jiujiu (Chinese: 啾啾).

 Zhou caused controversy in 2015 by a Weibo post which said that women were beautiful when cleaning the house or feeding babies, which led to him being accused of having straight man cancer.